blackstork-io/fabric/docs/tutorial.md

 }
 ```

-In this code snippet, `document.greeting` block defines a template with a single anonymous content
+In this snippet, `document.greeting` block defines a template with a single anonymous content
-block containing the static text "Hello, Fabric!"
+block with the static text "Hello, Fabric!"

 To render the document, execute `fabric` command in the directory with `hello.fabric` file, or
 explicitly specify a path to another directory with `--source-dir` CLI argument: